Solve the linear quaternion-valued differential equations having multiple eigenvalues: Wronskian and Structure of General Solution to QDEs

-By Theorem \ref{Th4.1}, it is possible that all solutions of Eq.(\ref{2.1}) can generate the right $\mathbb{H}$-module.
-We claim that the set of all the solutions of Eq.(\ref{2.1}) is the right $\mathbb{H}$-module.
+We claim that the set of all the solutions to Eq.(\ref{2.1}) is the right $\mathbb{H}$-module.
 To prove this, firstly we try to find a basis of this right $\mathbb{H}$-module.
 Now we should introduce the concept of independence and dependence for the vector functions $x_1(t),x_2(t),\cdots,x_n(t)$.

 \begin{definition} For $n$ quaternion-valued vector functions $x_1(t),x_2(t),\cdots,x_n(t)$, each $x_i(t)\in\mathbb{H}^{n}\otimes \mathbb{R}$ defined on the real interval $I$, if

 then $x_1(t),x_2(t),\cdots,x_n(t)$ is said to be independent.
 Otherwise, $x_1(t),x_2(t),\cdots,x_n(t)$ is said to be dependent. \end{definition}